-If you inherit a home with a mortgage you are responsible for paying the mortgage even if you are not a co-borrower on the loan.
-You are also responsible for paying the mortgage if you already owned a home before a co-owner passed away, even if the co-owner who passed away was the sole borrower on the mortgage.
+If you inherit a home with a mortgage you are responsible for paying the loan even if you are not listed as a borrower on the loan.
+You are also responsible for paying the mortgage if you already owned the home, even if the other person you owned the property with, who passed away, was the sole borrower on the mortgage.

-For example, if a husband and wife are both on a property title but only the wife is on the mortgage, if the wife passes away, the husband is responsible for continuing to pay the mortgage as long as he owns the home (despite him not being on the mortgage before he inherited the home).
+For example, if a husband and wife are both on a property title but only the wife is on the mortgage, if the wife passes away, the husband is responsible for continuing to pay the mortgage as long as he owns the home -- despite him not being on the mortgage before he inherited the home.

 The same rule applies if a husband and wife lived in a home together but only the wife was listed on both the mortgage and the property title.
 If the husband inherits the property after the wife passes away, the husband is now required to make the mortgage payments even though he was previously neither a co-borrower on the mortgage or a co-owner of the home.

-If you want to buy a new home but cannot afford the payments on two homes plus your other debt then the lender may require you to sell the home you inherited and payoff that loan balance as a condition to approving you for a new mortgage to buy a new home.
+If you want to buy a new home but cannot afford the payments on two homes plus your other debts, then the lender may require you to sell the home you inherited and payoff that loan balance as a condition to approving your new mortgage.

 In closing, we advise you to contact a real estate attorney if you have any questions regarding your legal obligations when you inherit a home, including the requirement to continue paying the mortgage.
 If you decide that refinancing is your best option because you want the loan in your name or because you can qualify for better terms, we recommend that you compare proposals from multiple lenders in the table below.
 Shopping lenders enables you to save money and find the mortgage that is right for you.